 A camping trip is the perfect little push to go off-grid, strip things back, think minimalist and be mindful of what you really need…both practically and philosophically.

-Here are some ways to ‘be prepared’ for your next camping trip in a better way, keeping waste and your environmental footprint as low as possible.
+Here are some better ways to prepare for your next camping trip, keeping waste and your environmental footprint as low as possible.

 Arakoon National Park